 This is not an empty promise.
 These are all things to do in retirement that I’ve accomplished myself, or know someone who has.

-Which of them resonates with you?
+Which of these retirement ideas resonate with you?

 1. Write Down Your Memories